sbcc-cs105/Course-Information/README.md

 **Step 1:** Obtain documentation of your disability from a licensed professional.
 You may use the “Disability Verification Form” found at [www.sbcc.edu/dsps](http://www.sbcc.edu/dsps).

-**Step 2:** Make an appointment to meet with a DSPS Specialist to review your documentation an**d discuss reasonable accommodations.
+**Step 2:** Make an appointment to meet with a DSPS Specialist to review your documentation and **discuss reasonable accommodations.
 To schedule a meeting, please call DSPS at (805) 730-4164.

 **Step 3:** Bring your disability documentation to your DSPS appointment.
 The DSPS office is located in room 160 of the Student Services building.